 As you can see, the difference isn’t huge, and if you’re looking to burn more calories, you can adjust the intensity of your workout by riding for a longer period of time or altering your assistance levels.

 The benefit of riding your e-Bike over walking or even traditional cycling is that you can get around much faster and cover larger distances.
 Riders note that their commute to work is also easier (and much less sweaty) on an e-Bike over a traditional bike.

 That’s not all: many cyclists say that they utilize their e-Bike more frequently than their traditional bicycle.
 In fact, a North American statistic shows (link to research) that only 59% of cyclists said they rode their traditional bicycle daily or weekly, whereas that number jumped to 91% when those riders were asked the same question about their e-Bike.

-Because of its low impact nature, e-Bikes are also particularly ideal for riders dealing with arthritis or joint injury, for the elderly, for people dealing with physical limitations or chronic illness that don’t allow for more intense or high impact cardio workouts, and for people who are not comfortable with traditional cycling.
+Because of their low impact nature, e-bikes are also particularly ideal for riders dealing with arthritis or joint injury, for the elderly, for people dealing with physical limitations or chronic illnesses that don’t allow for more intense or high impact cardio workouts, and for people who are not comfortable with traditional cycling.

 E-biking is also a great option for people who do not regularly go to a gym, who prefer to work out at home, or who consider themselves beginners when it comes to fitness.
 That’s the great thing about e-Bikes: anyone can do it, and anyone can start at any time in their life.

 A sedentary lifestyle is that of which physical activity is not required often in one’s day-to-day life.
 Examples of this are driving a car, sitting behind a desk or being stationary for work, and taking public transit.

 You may not notice it, but many of us live sedentary lifestyles unless we are actively making the effort to exercise outside of work hours.
 And this can be tough to do if you’re living a busy schedule!